FTarfasse/quick-perf-wiki/SQL-annotations.md

 ## @JdbcBatching

-Verify that inserts and updates are processed in JDBC batches.
+Verifies that inserts and updates are processed in JDBC batches.

 You may sometimes think that you are using JDBC batching but in fact not ([Paper 1](https://abramsm.wordpress.com/2008/04/23/hibernate-batch-processing-why-you-may-not-be-using-it-even-if-you-think-you-are/), [Paper 2](https://stackoverflow.com/questions/27697810/hibernate-disabled-insert-batching-when-using-an-identity-identifier)).